-Anacortes is a town of approximately 15,000 residents located on Fidalgo Island in Skagit County, Washington, USA.
-The island is connected to the mainland by a bridge over the Swinomish Channel.
+The Shannon Point Marine Center resides in Anacortes, a town of approximately 15,000 residents, and located on Fidalgo Island in Skagit County, Washington, USA.
 Within the town of Anacortes, there are approximately 12 miles of marine shoreline, four freshwater lakes, and over 3000 acres of forestlands and parks.
-About 2 million visitors pass through Anacortes each year en route to the San Juan Islands and Sidney, BC via the Washington State Ferries.

-The Marine Center's 78 acre wooded campus is covered in a mature Pacific lowland forest that is dominated by Douglas fir.
-The campus is a biological reserve that protects sizeable small mammal and bird populations, with a freshwater pond located on the campus expanding the considerable diversity of wildlife present.
+The Marine Center is located within a 78 acre wooded campus that is covered in a mature Pacific lowland forest that is dominated by Douglas fir and Cedar trees.
+The campus is a biological reserve that protects sizeable small mammal and bird populations, and includes a freshwater pond that expands the considerable diversity of wildlife present.

-The inland marine waters of western Washington are characterized by remarkably diverse habitats that include islands, protected lagoons, sandy and rocky beaches, and extensive wetlands and seagrass beds.
-This diversity of habitats supports a diverse marine biota that includes numerous species of macroalgae, cnidarians, crustaceans, echinoderms and molluscs as well as other invertebrates and finfish.
+The beach in front of the SPMC abuts the marine ecosystem known as the Salish Sea, a name given in honor of the Coast Salish tribes and first nations that were the original inhabitants and stewards of the region.
+Scientists and students can access the approximately 1000 m of cobble and bedrock shoreline at the SPMC.
+This shoreline supports a diverse marine biota that includes numerous species of macroalgae, cnidarians, crustaceans, echinoderms and molluscs as well as other invertebrates and finfish.
 There are also many protected birds and marine mammals inhabiting the local waters and shores.